 Here are some common questions we receive about selling on Amazon using the wholesale business model.

-If you are NOT a resident of the US or do NOT have a corporation, this does NOT apply.
-Wholesale companies in general have to be able to show that they sell ‘Business to Business’ (or B2B).
-You may use your country’s documentation that you are a real business.
+If you are NOT a resident of the US or do NOT have a corporation, this may NOT apply.
+Instead, you can often use your country’s documentation that you are a real business.
+Of course, this means you must be incorporated as a business in some capacity in your home country.

-3) What do I need to do to sell on Amazon if I am not a US citizen?
+2) What do I need to create an Amazon account in the US if I am not a US citizen?

-You have to sign up for an Amazon account, and will need the following to do that:
+To sign up for an Amazon account, you will need the following:

 A) A credit card that can be charged internationally (typically Visa or Mastercard are perfect).